 This information is specifically helpful for brands and businesses with physical storefronts to assess the viability of new markets.
-Meanwhile it can also be used for audience engagement programming using a variety of digital and experiential customer engagement channels.
+Meanwhile, you can also use it for audience engagement programming using various digital and experiential customer engagement channels.

-When using GoGoGuest, a company can request to gather anonymized data for specific sites or experiential events.
+When using GoGoGuest, you can gather anonymized data for specific sites or experiential events.

 Here’s what your potential cloud access point cost would look like for 1 location with 1,000 square ft – 3,000 square ft.: